PennLINC/PennLINC.github.io/docs/DataWorkflows/FetchingYourPMACSData.md

 process will be used.
 This command may take some time to run.
 At the end you will see a message like:

-You may be asked for your password if you haven't [set up an ssh key](#set
+You may be asked for your password if you haven't set up an [SSH key](https://pennlinc.github.io/docs/Basics/sshKeys/).

 ```
 [username]@[login node name].pmacs.upenn.edu's password:
 get(ok): sub-colornest112/ses-1/func/sub-colornest112_ses-1_task-rest_run-2_space-MNI152NLin6Asym_atlas-Gordon_desc-timeseries_res-2_bold.tsv (file) [from output-storage...]